-Katy Lloyd speaks about workshop plans.
+Katy Lloyd speaks about plans for the clergy and lay training.

 Those injuries include traumatic brain injury, suicide, drug abuse, divorce, domestic violence and post traumatic stress disorder.

 "We may disagree with the war, but I believe it is doing the work of peace to focus on how to help people heal," she said.
 "It's a statement of faith in the resurrection power, in God's power to heal in putting our resources together so healing can happen."